 - Economics of the European Union.
-(3) - Regional Business Environment of Southeast Asia.
+(3) - · Regional Business Environment of Southeast Asia.
 (3)

-IBS 499 Individualized Instruction of International Business.
-(3) fall and spring See IBS Note 1.
+M IBS 499 Individualized Instruction of International Business.
+(3) fall and spring See IBS Note 1 wpcarey.asu.edu/mgt

 Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.